 Linsay is a political junkie of the worst kind; she gets very worked up when reading about politics so has to limit her time on Salon and HuffPost.
 She loves to write about politics, though, and is (mostly) capable of keeping her biases -- which are strong and many -- to herself, even through the word "Santorum" makes her giggle every time she hears it.

-Linsay has published on topics such as remodeling to sell, short sales, foreclosures, staging, moving, commerical real estate development and real estate demographics.
-She's created several real estate websites from the ground up, done a massive moving company website rewrite, and has ghostwritten numerous real estate blog posts for commercial and residential Realtors.
+Linsay has published on topics such as remodeling to sell, short sales, foreclosures, staging, moving, commercial real estate development, property management and real estate demographics.
+She's created several real estate websites from the ground up and has ghostwritten countless real estate blog posts for commercial and residential Realtors.
 She's also written numerous Realtor and mortgage loan officer bios.
 She currently writes for the real estate section of SF Gate/San Francisco Chronicle with an emphasis on landscaping to sell in the Bay Area.

 Though sometimes it seems like navel gazing, Linsay has ghostwritten many blog posts about... you guessed it, blogging -- or more specifically, blogging with search engine optimization intent.
-She's also written a number of posts about online marketing for small businesses, B2B marketing and using SEO to drive traffic.
+She's also written posts about online marketing for small businesses, B2B marketing and using SEO to drive traffic.

 Linsay used to work in the airline industry -- yes, she was that annoying person at the gate whose only goal in life was to make your trip hellish -- and she's traveled extensively since childhood.
 She's also written more than 1,000 articles and blog posts on hotels to hostels, cruises to bicycle tours, honeymoons to adventure travel, and budget to luxury travel for sites like USA Today Travel, Trails.com and Vacation Maine.
 Plus she's a featured travel writer -- both domestic and international -- for Yahoo, where she's on the "Hot 500" list - whatever that is.